This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 December

-Shiwasu refers to December, and as its name suggests, it is a busy time.
-During this time in Japan, many preparations and events overlap, which is why it gets even busier .
+Shiwasu refers to December, and as the name suggests, it is a busy time.
+This is when many preparations and events take place in Japan, which is why it gets even busier .

-The word "Shiwasu" (the priest runs), as it is written, comes from the fact that in the olden days, monks would run around busily to visit each household at the end of the year.
-The hectic pace of the end of the year continues to this day, with preparations for New Year's Eve, major cleaning, and preparations for the New Year all piling up, emphasizing the busyness of Shiwasu .
+The word "Shiwasu" ("Monk runs"), as it is written, comes from the fact that in the olden days, monks would run around busily visiting each household at the end of the year.
+The hectic pace of the end of the year continues to this day, with preparations for New Year's Eve, major cleaning, and preparations for the New Year all overlapping, emphasizing the busyness of Shiwasu .

 New Year's Eve is December 31st, a special day that symbolizes the end of the year .
 On this day, it is customary to eat toshikoshi soba noodles, with the long, thin noodles symbolizing a wish for longevity .

-Also, on the night of New Year's Eve, the bells are rung to clear away earthly desires and prepare for the New Year.
-The bells are rung 108 times, which is said to be the number of earthly desires in humans , and the ritual is to clear away these and welcome the New Year with a pure mind.
+Also, on the night of New Year's Eve, the bells are rung to clear away earthly desires and prepare for the new year.
+The bells are rung 108 times, which is said to be the number of earthly desires in humans , and by clearing away these desires, the ritual is meant to welcome the new year with a pure mind.

-These customs are widely practiced as traditional year-end events in Japan.
+These customs are widely practiced as traditional end-of-year events in Japan.

-December events and New Year preparations: A comprehensive introduction to spring cleaning and event information
+December events and New Year's preparations: A comprehensive guide to spring cleaning and event information

-As we enter December, preparations for the New Year's holidays begin in earnest.
-Among these, the most important is the O-souji (big cleaning).
-O-souji is a major end-of-year event held to greet the New Year in a clean environment, and is a long-standing custom.
+As we enter December, preparations for the New Year begin in earnest.
+One of the most important preparations is the big cleaning.
+This is a major end-of-year event held to ensure the New Year is greeted in a clean environment, and is a long-standing custom.

-In addition, various events are held in each region as people make preparations for New Year's Eve.
-For example, people participate in the ringing of bells at shrines and temples , and take part in local New Year's Eve events.
-December is a busy month with many events.
+In addition, various events are held in each region as people prepare for New Year's Eve.
+For example, people participate in the ringing of bells at shrines and temples , or take part in local New Year's Eve events, making December a lively month with many events.

-Preparations for New Year's Eve include setting up kadomatsu and shimekazari decorations, and preparing New Year's food.
+Preparations for New Year's Eve include preparing Kadomatsu and Shimekazari decorations, and preparing New Year's food.

 New Year's Eve with the Family: Classic Events and How to Enjoy the Countdown

-New Year's Eve is a special day to spend with family, and many households make preparations to welcome the New Year .
+New Year's Eve is a special day to spend with family, and many households prepare to welcome in the New Year .
 Typical ways to spend the day include eating toshikoshi soba noodles and watching the Red and White Song Battle.

-At the moment the year changes, countdown events are held and the whole family can enjoy the time to welcome the new year .
-Many families also visit nearby shrines to pray for the first time in the new year, showing the traditional Japanese scene of valuing family time together.
+As the year changes, countdown events are held, and the whole family can enjoy welcoming the new year together .
+Many families also visit a nearby shrine for the first visit of the year, a traditional Japanese scene that values family time .

-The countdown is featured on television and at local events, and is a day that can be enjoyed by people of all ages.
+The countdown is a popular event on television and in local communities, and is a day enjoyed by people of all ages.

 December

-New Year's preparation guide: A must-have checklist from December to New Year's
+New Year's Holiday Preparation Guide: Essential Checklist from December to New Year's

 Preparing for the New Year's holidays is an important task from December through to New Year's .

-Before the New Year, thorough cleaning and preparation of New Year's dishes are required, and these should be carried out in a planned manner.
+Before New Year's Eve, thorough cleaning and preparation of New Year's dishes are necessary, and these should be carried out in a planned manner.

-Preparations that should be made during December include creating a schedule for a thorough cleaning and preparing New Year's decorations .
-It is also important to prepare thoroughly for the New Year by putting out Kadomatsu and Shimekazari decorations.
+Preparations that should be made during December include creating a schedule for thorough cleaning and preparing New Year's decorations .
+It is also important to arrange Kadomatsu and Shimekazari decorations and be fully prepared to welcome the New Year.

-In addition, reservations and homemade preparations for New Year's dishes are also concentrated around this time of year.
-By organizing these in one checklist, you can make the New Year's holiday season go smoothly.
+In addition, reservations and home-made preparations for osechi dishes are also concentrated around this time of year.
+Organizing these into one checklist will help you get through the New Year smoothly.

-New Year's Eve Events and First Shrine Visit Spots in Tokyo!
+Tokyo's New Year's Eve Events and First Shrine Visit Spots!
 A Guide to Spending the Day

-In Tokyo, many events are held on New Year's Eve , attracting both tourists and locals.
-The most famous events are the countdown parties and fireworks displays.
+Many events are held in Tokyo on New Year's Eve , attracting both tourists and locals.
+The most famous events are countdown parties and fireworks displays.

-Additionally, first shrine visits of the year from New Year's Eve to New Year's Day are also popular, with historic shrines and temples such as Meiji Shrine and Sensoji Temple welcoming many visitors.
+Additionally, first shrine visits of the year from New Year's Eve to New Year's Day are also popular, with many visitors coming to historic shrines and temples such as Meiji Shrine and Sensoji Temple .

 Many people visit these spots to pray for peace and health in the new year .
-On New Year's Eve in Tokyo, the whole city is enveloped in a New Year's mood, and you can enjoy a special time where traditional events and modern events blend together.
+On New Year's Eve in Tokyo, the whole city is enveloped in a New Year's Eve atmosphere, and you can enjoy a special time where traditional and modern events blend together.

-Comparing the differences between Shiwasu and Omisoka!
-An explanation of the events and how to spend each one
+Comparing the differences between Shiwasu and New Year's Eve!
+An explanation of the events and how to spend each day

-Shiwasu and Omisoka are both time periods that symbolize the end of the year, but there are differences in the events and ways of spending each .
+Shiwasu and Omisoka are both times that symbolize the end of the year, but there are differences in the events and ways of spending each .
 Shiwasu refers to the whole of December, and is a time when preparations and events for the end of the year are mainly carried out.
-On the other hand, Omisoka refers only to December 31st, and is a time when events specific to the New Year are concentrated.
+In contrast, Omisoka refers only to December 31st, and is a time when events specifically related to the New Year are concentrated.

-While the spring cleaning and preparation of osechi dishes are done in December, preparations for the New Year's Eve bells, countdown, and first shrine visits are done on New Year's Eve.
-Understanding these differences can give you some hints on how to spend the New Year holidays more fulfillingly .
+While spring cleaning and preparing osechi dishes take place in December, preparations for the New Year's Eve bell ringing, countdowns, and first shrine visits of the year take place on New Year's Eve.
+Understanding these differences can give you some hints on how to spend the New Year holidays more productively .

-What you want to eat on New Year's Eve!
-How to make toshikoshi soba and popular dishes
+A must-try for New Year's Eve!
+How to make Toshikoshi soba noodles and popular dishes

 On New Year's Eve, many households eat toshikoshi soba noodles.
-This traditional dish is a must-have dish for New Year's Eve, and is meant to bring good health and longevity .
+This traditional dish is an essential part of the New Year's Eve menu, and is meant to bring wishes for longevity and good health .
 Soba noodles are simple to make and can be easily prepared at home.

-First, the key to boiling soba is to boil it for a short time and rinse it thoroughly in cold water.
+First, the key to boiling soba noodles is to boil them for a short time and rinse them thoroughly in cold water.
 Typical toppings include shrimp tempura, kakiage, green onions, and yuzu.
-In addition to soba, the table is decorated with osechi dishes and other end-of-year feasts.
+In addition to soba, the table is also decorated with osechi ryori (New Year's dishes) and other end-of-year delicacies.
 These dishes are essential to making New Year's Eve special .

 December

 Tips for getting through the busy December!
-Introducing time-saving techniques and handy items
+Introducing time-saving techniques and handy gadgets

-The key to reducing the busyness of December is to use time-saving techniques and convenient gadgets .
-First, cleaning robots and organizing and storage items are useful for efficient cleaning during the spring cleaning.
-Also, kitchen appliances such as electric pressure cookers and food processors are useful for preparing food.
+The key to making the busy December season a little easier is to utilize time-saving techniques and convenient gadgets .
+First, for spring cleaning, cleaning robots and organizing and storage items are useful for efficient cleaning.
+Also, kitchen appliances such as electric pressure cookers and food processors are convenient for preparing food.

 By making full use of these items, you can significantly reduce the burden at the end of the year .
 In addition, by using a schedule management app, you can organize your schedule and complete tasks efficiently.
 With these tips, you can get through the busy month of December.

-Year-end events and December traditions across the country: Enjoy them with the event calendar
+Nationwide year-end events and December traditions: Enjoy them with the event calendar

-A variety of traditional events and festivals are held throughout Japan from December through to the end of the year.
-These events, which can be considered seasonal specialties of each region, strongly reflect the culture and customs unique to that region.
+A variety of traditional events and ceremonies are held throughout Japan from December through the end of the year.
+These events, which can be considered regional specialties, strongly reflect the culture and customs unique to each region.

-These events held all over the country are loved by many people as seasonal events that brighten up the end of the year .
-Use the national event calendar to plan your year-end events this year.
+These events held all over the country are beloved by many people as a seasonal tradition that colors the end of December .
+Use the nationwide event calendar to plan your year-end events this year.

-Learn the origin and meaning of New Year's Eve!
-Comparing traditional and modern ways of spending it in Japan
+Learn the origins and meaning of New Year's Eve!
+Comparing traditional and modern ways of celebrating it in Japan

-Omisoka has a long history as one of Japan's traditional New Year's Eve events .
-Its origins date back to the ancient past, when it was considered a day to give thanks at the end of the year and to prepare for the New Year.
+New Year's Eve has a long history as one of Japan's traditional New Year's Eve celebrations .
+Its origins date back to ancient times, when it was a day to give thanks at the end of the year and prepare for the New Year.

-In modern times, along with traditional customs, a variety of other ways to spend New Year's Day, such as watching television programs and holding countdown events, have been added, making it even more enjoyable.
+In modern times, in addition to traditional customs, there are many different ways to spend the holiday, such as watching television programs and holding countdown events, making it even more enjoyable.

-Traditionally in Japan, people would typically eat toshikoshi soba noodles and listen to the bells ringing on New Year's Eve , but nowadays people also choose to spend the day with family and friends.
+Traditionally in Japan, people have traditionally eaten toshikoshi soba noodles and listened to the ringing of the bells on New Year's Eve , but nowadays people are increasingly spending the day with family and friends.

-As you can see, the way people spend New Year's Eve has changed with the times, but at its core it all has the same common goal of welcoming the New Year with a refreshing feeling.
+As you can see, the way people spend New Year's Eve has changed over time, but at its core is the common goal of welcoming the new year with a refreshing feeling.

 December Event